jpvg10/vagrant-nodejs-mongo/README.md

 ### Networking

-The virtual machine's port **3000** is mapped to the host machine's port **3000**.
-If you go to your web browser and type `http://localhost:3000` you should see the sample app that is running inside the virtual machine.
+The virtual machine's port **3000** is mapped to the host machine's port **3001**.
+If you go to your web browser and type `http://localhost:3001` you should see the sample app that is running inside the virtual machine.

-Also port **27017** is mapped to the host's **27017**, so you can use a tool like [Robo 3T](https://robomongo.org/) in the host to explore the Mongo database running in the virtual machine.
+Also port **27017** is mapped to the host's **27018**, so you can use a tool like [Robo 3T](https://robomongo.org/) or [MongoDB Compass](https://www.mongodb.com/products/compass) in the host to explore the Mongo database running in the virtual machine.
 To do that, do the following while logged into the virtual machine:

 - `sudo nano /etc/mongod.conf`
 - Change the line `bindIp: 127.0.0.1` to `bindIp: 0.0.0.0` and save the file
-- Restart the Mongo service with `sudo systemctl restart mongod.service`
+- Restart the Mongo service with `sudo systemctl restart mongod`

-Now you can connect to Mongo from the host using the address `localhost:27017`.
+Now you can connect to Mongo from the host using the address `mongodb://localhost:27018`.

 ### Development